w3f/w3f-education/docs/Rust/section2/loops.md

 This no longer prints, as it looks for the opposite of `true` - `false`.

-A more realistic example is checking if a number is higher or lower than expected, like seeing if an age is equal to or above 18:
+A more realistic example is checking if a number is higher or lower than expected, like seeing if a bank balance is over $100.

 ```rust
 let bank_balance = 101;